hermit-os/rftrace/README.md

 rustflags=["-Z", "instrument-mcount"]
 ```

-When using vscode, this can easily be done by modifying your compile task to include
+When using vscode, the first can easily be done by modifying your compile task to include
 ```json
 "options": {
     "env": {